What to look for in a Kindergarten.

-Whitehorse pre-schools offer a variety of programs to cater for the needs of the community.
-All programs are planned and implemented by a qualified Early Childhood Educator with the help of an Assistant.
+Whitehorse preschools offer a variety of programs to cater for the needs of the community.
+All programs are planned and implemented by an Early Childhood Teacher with the help of the Co-Educator.

-Children can attend pre-school for sessions lasting approximately 2.5 to 6 hours over a number of days a week, according to the type of program and the number of children enrolled at the pre-school.
+Children can attend preschool for sessions lasting approximately 2.5 to 7.5 hours over a number of days a week, according to the type of program and the number of children enrolled at the preschool.

 Three Year Old Groups

-All of the Whitehorse pre-schools offer three year old pre-school, which may be run by a qualified Early Childhood Educator or an activity group run by a trained co-ordinator.
-Three year old pre-school usually operates from 2 to 3 hours, once or twice a week.
+All of the Whitehorse preschools offer three year old preschool, which may be run by an Early Childhood Teacher or an activity group run by a trained coordinator.
+Three year old preschool usually operates from 2 to 3 hours, once or twice a week.
 Three year old programs do not receive funding from the government and consequently is a fully user pay system.

-Pre-school is not compulsory and not all children who apply will be successful in receiving a placement.
-Three year old pre-school is not government funded and limited places are available.
-Pre-schools provide more four year old places to ensure as many children as possible can access one year of funded pre-school in the year prior to commencing school.
+Preschool is not compulsory and not all children who apply will be successful in receiving a placement.
+Three year old preschool has less places available.
+Preschools provide more four year old places to ensure as many children as possible can access one year of funded preschool in the year prior to commencing school.